AndrewJVella/Keybird-Password-Manager/README.txt

 So, in plain terms, this app should be used with some care.
 It is about as secure as a basket of keys.
 If you keep it behind a locked door, your keys should stay put because only trusted people get anywhere near them.
 By analogy this app is the basket, and your computer is the door.
 You should be sure that your computer is secured and safe before using this app.
-No information produced in whole or part by this app is garenteed to be perfectly safe.
+No information produced in whole or part by this app is guaranteed to be perfectly safe.
 Your files can be read, modified, or deleted.
-The app source code can also be read, modfied, or deleted, which would cause unpredictable effects while running the app.
+The app source code can also be read, modified, or deleted, which would cause unpredictable effects while running the app.
 Back up important things; store your passwords in a few safe places.
 Keep untrustworthy people off your computer.
 Do not store your passwords publicly, or generate them with keys that are easy to guess.
 Stay safe!